yorickdowne/ethstaker-deposit-cli/docs/src/quick_setup.md

 3. Extract the contents of the zipped file

 4. Open a terminal or command prompt and navigate to the extracted folder

+For other installation options, including building with python or virtualenv and docker image instructions, go [here](other_install_options.md)

 ## Step 2: Verify the Installation